tomasbjerre/bitbucket-server-utils-cli/README.md

   -bbsat, --bitbucket-server-access-token <token>  Bitbucket Server access token -bbsu, --bitbucket-server-url <url>              Bitbucket Server to use for REST integration (https://bitbucket-server/rest/api/latest)
   -bbsp, --bitbucket-server-projects <projects>    Bitbucket Server projects.
-Example: PROJ_1,PROJ_2,PROJ_3 -gi, --gather-information                        Gather information from Bitbucket Server and store it in a file.
+Example: PROJ_1,PROJ_2,PROJ_3 -gs, --gather-state                              Gather state from Bitbucket Server and store it in a file.
-  -if, --information-file <filename>               File to read, and write, information to.
+  -gss, --gather-state-sleep <milliseconds>        Milliseconds to sleep between HTTP requests. (default: "300") -sf, --state-file <filename>                     File to read, and write, state to.
   -fc, --format-user-comment                       Format a comment that may be presented to the user.
 A context is provided that is
                                                    rendered with a supplied Handlebars-template.
   -t, --template <filename>                        File containing Handlebars template.